How to find the first, last or nth occurrence of a character in Excel?

 Find the last occurrence of character with User Defined Function

-1. Open your worksheet that you want to use.
+1. Open your worksheet where you want to add this function.

-2. Hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications Window.
+2. Press the ALT + F11 keys together to open the Microsoft Visual Basic for Applications editor.

-3. Then click Insert > Module, and paste the following macro in the Module window.
+3. In the VBA editor, click Insert > Module to create a new module.
+Then, copy and paste the following code into the module window.

 VBA code: find the last occurrence of character